rubenkindt/botler/README.md

 * catkin_make

 ## Execution
+Since we had some troubles using launch files we created a script that will start all the nodes in different terminal tabs (startup.sh).
+In case you don't fully trust us you can find the manual startup squence below.

 * go back to the catkin workspace (cd botler/catkin_ws)
 * source devel/setup.sh
 * choose the turtlebot robot (export TURTLEBOT3_MODEL=burger)